 - Seamless navigation with relevant directions to switch between pages etc.

-I have just named a few and for the comprehensive list of ADA compliance standards, click here.
+I have just named a few.
+Here is the comprehensive list of ADA guidelines for web compliance.

 Don’t know how to get started?
 I will brief you on developing a website that is out-and-out ADA compliant.

 Even before you start developing your website, have a discussion with your development team and ensure that all the WCAG 2.0 guidelines for ADA violations are met.
 Seasoned developers realize this and will provide you with recommendations for developing a website that will help your business avoid the risk of penalties or lawsuit.

-There might be surplus changes and flurry of new features to be added to any website for meeting customer demands.
-Nevertheless, it is quintessence to audit the new features added and ensure they are compliant with ADA rules.
+There might be surplus changes and a flurry of new features to be added to a website for meeting customer demands.
+Nevertheless, it is quintessence to audit the new features included to ensure they in compliance with ADA rules.
 Even an incompatible screen reader software can make your website liable for litigation risk.
 Ensure you leave no stones unturned.

 Well, if yours is a small or mid-sized business, your in-house team would be pre-occupied with too many tasks and it would be difficult for them to audit and perform the ADA changes frequently.
 It requires expertise approach and dedicated team to run a thorough audit on your website and identify the non-compliance issues to provide you with insights on eliminating them.